mkolodny/django-react-starter-kit/README.md

 ## Creating React Components

-To create a new component, you can just run
+To create a new component, you can just run:

 ```
 cd <your-project-directory>/frontend